The Inner Workings of My Breakdown (a Dream)

 Rob, I say, shaking his hand.

-Leading me through a door, True Believer pretends confusion.
+Leading me through the door, True Believer pretends confusion.

 What time is it? he asks.